InfantEdward/realtime-agent/README.md

 # realtime-agent

 Welcome to the `realtime-agent` project!
 This application leverages OpenAI's Realtime API to provide seamless real-time interactions.
-Inspired by the "push_to_talk" example from the openai-python repository, our app offers enhanced functionality and customization.
-Check out the original example here: https://github.com/openai/openai-python/blob/main/examples/realtime/push_to_talk_app.py.
+It allows users to start a session, record audio, and receive real-time transcriptions and text-to-speech (TTS) playback directly in their browser.

 ## Getting Started